cyberCBM/ScPlayer/README.md

 This documentation assumes that the reader has a working knowledge of JUCE and DrowAudio.

-Documentation for Juce is avaialble at: http://www.rawmaterialsoftware.com/api/classes.html Documentation for DrowAudio is avaialble at: http://drowaudio.co.uk/docs/classes.html
+Documentation for <link rel="Juce" href="http://www.rawmaterialsoftware.com/juce.php/"> is avaialble at: http://www.rawmaterialsoftware.com/api/classes.html

+Documentation for <link rel="DrowAudio" href="http://www.drowaudio.co.uk/"> is avaialble at: http://drowaudio.co.uk/docs/classes.html

 ## External Modules